 Harusame Salad

-- In the bowl of carrot, cucumber and ginger from earlier, add the kinshi tamago, glass noodles, wood ear mushrooms and imitation crab.
-Mix thoroughly.
+- Transfer the contents to a new, larger mixing bowl and add the kinshi tamago, noodles, wood ear mushrooms and imitation crab.
+Mix well and then add the sauce.

 Notes